General Motors Building (Manhattan): Plaza

 The building contains a public plaza on the Fifth Avenue end.
 The plaza was originally composed of a 200 by 10 ft space, sunken 12 ft below grade.
 It was connected to the ground level via a staircase, and it was partially overhung by a promenade, with shops on three sides of the plaza.
 Because of its position under ground level, it was seen as an "underused, unattractive desolate place" by the 1990s, with green artificial turf and mostly empty retail space.
 It was raised to street level around 1999.
-The plaza was raised to ground level.
 Slightly elevated groves of trees were installed on the plaza's north and south ends while fountains, benches, and a 21500 ft2 retail pavilion were built below grade, accessed by stairs at the center of the Fifth Avenue facade.

 The plaza was again reconstructed around 2005 for the construction of Apple Fifth Avenue, a large Apple Store.
 The building's public plaza was further leveled and low L-shaped parapets were installed at the four corners of the plaza, framing its sides.
 Shallow decorative pools were installed on the north and south sections of the plaza, surrounded by tables, chairs, planters, and a few honey locust trees.
 In its configuration following the 2005 renovation, the plaza is slightly raised above ground level, with pools, trees, and benches on the plaza's northern and southern sides.
 The Apple store's entrance, at the center of the plaza, is a 32 ft glass cube that has been likened to the Louvre Pyramid; the cube allows a descent into the store via glass elevator and spiral staircase.
 This addition was designed by Apple and the firm of Bohlin Cywinski Jackson.